yorkie-team/yorkie-js-sdk/api-reference/yorkie-js-sdk.treerangestruct.md

 ## TreeRangeStruct type

-`TreeRangeStruct` represents the structure of TreeRange.
+`TreePosStructRange` represents the structure of TreeRange.
 It is used to serialize and deserialize the TreeRange.

 <b>Signature:</b>